icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 ### Wget crawl

-Information regarding the setup and use of browsertrix-crawler can be found on the [wget](./wget.md) page.
+Information regarding the use of wget can be found on the [wget](./wget.md) page.

 ### browsertrix-crawler